The Heron is a two person dinghy that is sailed across the U.K with a particularly active fleet at Chipstead Sailing Club.

 The Heron can be built in timber (using traditional framing or stitch and glue construction), FRP or Composite (a mixture of wood and FRP).
 Butler Boats in the North of England are still making and selling many new Herons and these can be purchased directly from them.
 Due to the age of the design, many boats become available frequently second hand and provide a cost effective way to get into sailing.

 The Heron has a long and proud history of family involvement.
 Many of the past class national championships have been won by parent/child crew combinations.
 A number of sailors who crewed in the Heron in the past have returned to the class with their own children to share the family sailing experience.

 Equally, the Heron is often sailed single handed and is easy to sail with one person.

-There is also an association who promote the Heron both nationally and internationally and it is free to join for 2017.
+There is also an association who promote the Heron both nationally and internationally.

 It is a traditional boat, with a traditional look, but there is nothing wrong with that.
 It is not a piece of slim line plastic with a sail and offers good stable fun.